motet-a/async-repl/README.md

 ## Gotchas

-Currently, variable declaration doesn’t works as expected.
+Currently, variable declaration doesn’t work as expected.
 But global variable declations are implicit (use `a = 123` instead of `var a = 123` or `const a = 123`).
 See the next section to understand why.